Caregivers With A Car

 - Ask if there is a limited distance that the caregiver is allowed to drive.
 Some caregivers or caregiving agencies that provide senior care services have a limit to the radius in which a caregiver can drive a client.
 Tandem is not one of them.
 “If transportation is needed, we try to establish the distance from the client's house to wherever they need to go--like doctor's appointment, grocery store, hospital, etc.--beforehand, if possible,” says Maureen.
 “This helps us to better match clients with caregivers.
 We include whether or not transportation is a care service that’s needed and how far it would be to get to the necessary places, which ensures that caregivers who don’t mind being in the car or driving certain distances will end up matching with the client.”

 - Decide whose car will be used in advance.
 When both a caregiver and a client have their own vehicle, it helps to figure out which car will be the one designated for client transportation before there’s a need to get behind the wheel.
 “We ask both clients and caregivers about which vehicle they would rather drive, or have driven if transportation is a requirement,” says Maureen.
-“But we do encourage both clients and caregivers to have this discussion without us as well, to make sure everyone is on the same page.”

 - Have a conversation about mileage and gas.
 With gas prices constantly fluctuating, it can be hard for caregivers to gauge their added expenses when transportation is factored in for a client.
 Here in California, caregivers actually must be reimbursed for mileage if they are using their own car.
-If you need help coming up with a system to track mileage and reimbursement, Tandem is here to help.

 Senior Care Services: Companion Care and A Car